lambda-music/lambda-music/readme.md

-Pulsar a Lisp Scheme Music Sequencer
+Lambda-Music a Programmable Sequencer
 ===================================

-### Pulsar lets you write a piece of music by Lisp Scheme! ###
+### Lambda-Music lets you write a piece of music by Scheme! ###

 ![corresponding-parenthesis-movement](documents/imgs/corresponding-parenthesis-movement.gif)

-Pulsar is a music sequencer which enables users to write music as Lisp Scheme programs.
+Lambda-Music is a music sequencer which enables users to write music as Scheme programs.
 In this system, musical notes and other informations are written as Scheme's association lists.
 The musical notes can be dynamically generated as Scheme's association lists on-the-fly.
 Users can also interact with the dynamically generated music at runtime and affect the direction that the music is going.

-Pulsar is written in Java and Lisp Scheme which is powered by Kawa a Java based Scheme implementation.
+Lambda-Music is written in Java and Scheme which is powered by Kawa a Java based Scheme implementation.
 You can process MIDI data via Jack Audio Connection Kit a multiplatform audio connection system which is accessed via Java Native Access.

-Pulsar runs on most major platforms which can run Java such as Windows, Mac-OSX and various Linux distributions.
+Lambda-Music runs on most major platforms which can run Java such as Windows, Mac-OSX and various Linux distributions.